megamattzilla/secure-deliver-optimize-genai/docs/class5/class5.rst

 ..
 Note::
    Ensure all pods are in **Running** and **READY** state where all pods count ready before proceed.

-Create an Nginx ingress resource to expose AIGW Processor service externally from the Kubernetes cluster.
+Create an Nginx ingress resource to expose AIGW F5, data-security and prompt-guard processor services externally from the Kubernetes cluster.

 .. code-block:: bash
    :caption: Change directory to aigw-processor on AIGW Processor cluster.